roboflow/inference/docs/workflows/modes_of_running.md

         for all Workflow inputs declared as `WorkflowImage`.
 Names must match your Workflow definition, as value you can pass either `np.array`, `PIL.Image`, URL to your image, local path to your image or image in `base64` string.
 It is optional if Workflow does not define images as inputs.

+        - **Batch input for images is supported - simply pass list of images under given input name.**

         - method parameter named `parameters` is supposed to be filled with dictionary that contains names and values for all Workflow inputs of type `WorkflowParameter`.
 It's optional and must be filled according to Workflow